 Chicken owners that live in cold climates often have to make some decisions when it comes to colder Fall and Winter weather.
 One such dilemma is whether you should be heating the chicken coop.
-We live on Cape Cod, where we have windy winters and temperatures that occasionally dip below zero.
+Because we live on Cape Cod, we have windy winters and temperatures that occasionally dip below zero.
 The Cape is a man-made island surrounded entirely by the ocean.
-The ocean greatly affects our weather and causes us to experience small temperature fluctuations between day and night.
+Because of this, the ocean greatly affects our weather and causes us to experience small temperature fluctuations between day and night.
 Snow fall varies from year to year.
 Some years we have very light snowfall and others deliver a wallop of 2 feet or more.

 One decision that people need to make just as important as personalities and egg color is weather hardiness.
 I will never forget hearing that Martha Stewart one year wanted to add “exotic” chickens to her Connecticut flock.
-She soon realized that they were not cold hardy.
-They perished early their first Winter.
-My Pet Chicken has a wonderful breed selector that includes cold hardiness here.
-All of our eight chickens are cold hardy, including the Silkies.
-Choosing the right type of chicken for your environment is a very important factor not to be overlooked.
+After that, she realized they were not cold hardy.
+Sadly, they perished early their first Winter.
+I’d like the share that My Pet Chicken has a wonderful breed selector that includes cold hardiness here.
+Therefore, all of our eight chickens are cold hardy, including the Silkies.
+Because, choosing the right type of chicken for your environment is a very important factor not to be overlooked.

 Here are some tips for you to consider to help keep your coop warm without an additional heat source:

 1. Consider the size of your coop.
 Smaller coops heat up more quickly from the heat produced by the chickens than larger ones.
 Coop size and flock size should match.